When you are employed by someone else, they are responsible for withholding a specific amount of income from each paycheck for taxes.

 To make sure you don’t miss an important payment and wind up with a fine, the IRS encourages self-employed taxpayers to “pay as you go, so you won’t owe.”
 Keeping records of all your income and your expenses is extremely important and will make filing quarterly taxes much simpler.

+There are two reasons you should pay estimated taxes.
 If you expect to owe $1,000 or more in taxes when you file your tax return, then you should pay estimated tax throughout the year.
 If you expect to owe less than $1,000 in taxes, you can pay it all at once when you file your tax return.
-You will not be charged for underpaying.

 What happens if I miss a quarterly tax payment?